Not All Directors are Created Equal

 If you have looked around this site a bit you might have come across the series of posts where I write about what I do at the Harry Potter camp that I run.
 This is a specialty camp and has nothing to do with the regular day camp I direct.
-When the kids come to my Harry Potter Day Camp they are whisked away to the world of Hogwarts.
+When the kids come to my Harry Potter Day Camp, they are whisked away to the world of Hogwarts Americana.
 The activities, decorations, costumes and staff attitudes sell the experience.
-This is XP.

 The Book People is a very popular book store in Austin Texas.
-Book stores aren’t really known for running summer camps.
-So I was intrigued and decided to contact Topher Bradfield, the man behind these XP summer camps.
+Book stores aren’t exactly known for running summer camps, so I was intrigued and decided to contact Topher Bradfield, the man behind their summer camps.
 Topher handles all of the store’s children’s outreach in schools in addition to running a summer full of day camps based on different books.
 I had a chance to chat with Topher and learned some really interesting things about him and his camps.